Ink & Wash

-Rob was born and brought up in north Wales, which enabled him to spend much time walking the mountains of Snowdonia and the coasts of north and west Wales.
-In the process he gained inspiration and appreciation of the wonderful landscapes and features of the area.
+Rob was born and brought up in north Wales which enabled him to spend much time walking the mountains of Snowdonia and coasts the of north and west Wales and, in the process, gaining inspiration and appreciation of the wonderful landscapes and features of the area.

 His subject is the everyday - the abandoned dwelling, the old gate, or the derelict barn.
 He has a real fascination for vernacular architecture, especially which of the western seaboards with a particular love and fondness for the west coast of Scotland and, of course, his native Wales.
 In many of his pieces rural vernacular buildings appear nestling and at one within the Celtic landscapes.
 These old buildings are, he feels, vital to record as so many continue to decay and eventually disappear.

 Rob works mainly in fluid line and wash to capture the gritty nature of the Welsh landscape and its vanishing buildings, although he can often be found sketching in the outdoors with pencil and charcoal too.
-He has exhibited across the country both solo and with other artists and has had work shown at Oriel Glyn y Weddw.
+He has exhibited across the country both solo and with other artists and has had work shown at Oriel Glyn y Weddw and Oriel Ty Merion.
 His current project includes the production of a book featuring an artist's journey around the Llyn Peninsula.